Where Can I Teach English as a Non-Native Speaker?By Krzl Light Nuñes

 Finally, you can also choose to get a job teaching English online.
 Regardless of your first language, this is a great way for new teachers, in particular, to gain experience before applying to jobs abroad.
 This type of work also benefits newcomers because they can get insights into the kinds of students they prefer teaching (kids vs. adults) should they shift to teaching in a classroom.

 Non-native English-speaking and bilingual teachers could also find it less difficult to land jobs teaching online, as opposed to in the classroom because online companies are usually more flexible with requirements.
-You don’t always need a college degree or experience to be hired, though it is important to have a TEFL certificate.
+This is especially true when teaching online via an ELT marketplace.
+With online jobs, you don’t always need a college degree or experience to be hired, though it is important to have a TEFL certificate.
 Additionally, earning a Specialized Online Teaching Certificate will make your profile stand out among other candidates.

 Here are some recommended online tutoring companies where you can work as a teacher without being a native English speaker: